-Primary sex education is not compulsory in primary schools, however, when following the Cambridgeshire SoW, we consider the age, needs and feelings of pupils.
+When following the Cambridgeshire SoW, we consider the age, needs and feelings of pupils.
 If pupils ask questions outside the scope of this policy, teachers respond in an appropriate manner, so they are fully informed and don't seek answers online.